How Global Liquidity Affects Risk Assets and Markets

 Limits of the relationship

 Global liquidity is best understood as a condition-setting force.
-It helps explain why the background for risk assets becomes more permissive or more restrictive over time, but it does not provide a standalone rule for market direction.
+It helps explain why the backdrop for risk assets becomes more permissive or more restrictive over time, but it does not provide a standalone rule for market direction.
 Timing can be delayed, transmission can be blocked, and outcomes can diverge across regions, sectors, and asset classes.

 Liquidity can stabilize funding before it stabilizes earnings expectations.
 It can improve balance-sheet conditions while recession fears still dominate sentiment.
 It can support some parts of the market while leaving others exposed to local fragilities.
 Apparent breakdowns in the relationship usually reflect timing differences or stronger offsetting forces, not the disappearance of the underlying connection.